 Why are ornamental grasses usually the easier of the two to manage?
 Ornamental grasses are known for their hardiness.
 They generally withstand harsh weather, disease and pests well.
 Once you establish ornamental grasses in the appropriate type of soil, sunlight exposure and rainfall, they need little water or fertilizer to grow.
 A majority of ornamental grasses you'll find are also perennials, which means they'll come back every year.
 Aside from an annual pruning to prepare for the spring, you can leave your clippers in the garage.

 As with other plants, ornamental varieties thrive in specific hardiness zones and soil and sunlight conditions.
 In addition, these plants divide into cool and warm season categories.
 Cool season grasses grow best when planted in the early spring during wetter conditions, while warm season ones favor hotter, drier climates.

 Ornamental grasses are also divided into clumpers or runners, which determines how the plants will spread out and affect the final appearance of your garden.
 Clumpers, such as towering pampas grass, have root-ball structures that cause the grasses to grow outward from the center.
 Because these grasses remain compacted in one clump, they're easier to control and work well as accents among other plants.
 Runners have growth patterns similar to turf grasses.
 These ornamental grasses proliferate via rhizomes, or underground stems, that give way to new sprouts.
 The complex root systems make runner grasses more aggressive than clumpers and more suitable for ground coverings.

 Given their diversity and ease of care, ornamental grasses have gained much popularity with landscapers and gardeners in the past decade.
-If you're looking for an ornamental grass to fit your fancy, visit the links on the next page for helpful resources and tips.
+If you're looking for an ornamental grass to fit your fancy, visit the links below for helpful resources and tips.